 At present, only Global Poker and CWG are applying sales tax, while other sweepstakes platforms like Clubs Poker and Stake US have yet to follow.

-Yet Another Cost for CWG Players
+Yet Another Cost for CWG Players?

-For players, this marks yet another added cost.
-CWG has already drawn criticism for monetizing features that are typically free elsewhere.
+That said, CWG has already drawn criticism for monetizing features that are typically free elsewhere.
 In March 2025, it introduced a paid Time Bank feature, requiring players to spend a portion of their big blind—starting at 20%—to activate it.

 Then, in August 2025, the platform rolled out a “Reveal Hands” feature, allowing players to view all hole cards after a hand concludes, again for a fee.
 More recently, in January 2026, it began charging for another commonly free feature: “Rabbit Hunt.”